10 Must-Do Experiences That Will Make You Fall in Love with Japan

 When you are in Hiroshima, you can visit the Mazda Museum.
 The famous automaker has opened the museum and parts of the factory for the public.
 You will learn more about the history of this brand, and you will see the vehicle assembly line and popular car models.

 Sumo is a national sport in Japan.
 It’s the kind of wrestling where the winner is the competitor who throws an opponent out of the ring.
-The match lasts briefly, just seconds.
+The match is brief, often just seconds long.

-Kyoto was the capital of Japan for a long time until 1869.
+Kyoto was the capital of Japan until 1869.
 That is the reason why the city has many old temples and castles.
 There is also a former imperial palace, one of the main tourist attractions of this city.

 Kyoto is also the best place in Japan to admire cherry blossoms.
 The cherry blossom season usually starts in March.